Here comes Goldman Sachs...

-Goldman Sachs is expected to report first-quarter earnings at 7:30 a.m.
-Tuesday.
+Goldman Sachs is expected to report second quarter earnings on Thursday at 7:30 a.m.

-Analysts are expecting adjusted earnings per share of $2.49 on revenue of $7.11 billion, according to Bloomberg.
+Analysts expect adjusted earnings per share of $US3.97 on revenue of $US8.77 billion, according to Bloomberg.

-In the same period last year, Goldman Sachs had a massive quarter, reporting adjusted earnings per share of $6 (versus $4.26 expected) on revenue $10.62 billion ($9.31 billion expected).
+In the same quarter last year, the bank beat analyst expectations and reported adjusted earnings per share of $US4.10 on revenue of $US9.13 billion.

-Last quarter, Goldman earned an adjusted $4.68 per share on revenue of $7.27.
-Unadjusted earnings per share were $1.27, due mainly to a $5 billion mortgage-backed securities-related settlement the firm paid.
+At that time, Goldman Sachs CEO Lloyd Blankfein said in a statement that good client activity in the investment banking and investment management divisions, as well as improved investing and lending activities, helped offset not-so-great conditions in the institutional client services division.

-“Looking ahead, we believe our strong global client franchise leaves us well positioned to generate superior returns over the long term,” CEO Lloyd Blankfein said in a statement at the time.
+Last quarter, the bank crushed expectations across the board, including investment banking and trading in stocks and bonds.

 Business Insider Emails & Alerts